-Windows, external doors and joinery Repair category 2 Notes The windows are of an older style, ongoing maintenance and repairs should be anticipated Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Windows, external doors and joinery

+Repair category 2

+Notes The windows are of an older style/type and as such replacement should be anticipated within the near future.
+There is a failed seal to the rear bedroom window causing condensation between the panes.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.